NAME OF SERVICE

 In 1892, Laconia citizen Rhoda C. Ladd, in her will, pledged her entire estate, including her Court Street home, to the City for the purposes of building a hospital, but there still wasn’t enough funding to proceed.

-When a railroad wreck occurred in the City on September 1, 1897, there was nowhere to bring the victims, other than a local hotel with “poorly lighted and ventilated rooms…” An editorial published in the local paper shortly after the wreck noted the “barbarous” conditions and concluded “the great necessity for a cottage hospital was never more manifest than at the present time…” With public opinion galvanized, funds were soon raised and the Laconia Cottage Hospital opened less than a year later, on July 18, 1898 on Court Street.
+When a railroad wreck occurred in the City on September 1, 1897, there was nowhere to bring the victims, other than a local hotel with “poorly lighted and ventilated rooms…” An editorial published in the local paper shortly after the wreck noted the “barbarous” conditions and concluded “the great necessity for a cottage hospital was never more manifest than at the present time…” With public opinion galvanized, funds were soon raised and the Laconia Cottage Hospital opened less than a year later, on July 18, 1898 at 118 Court Street.
 However, the Cottage Hospital had only eight beds and it soon became evident that a larger facility was needed.

 (Information courtesy of the Laconia Historical Society)